80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Although the popular, well-known attractions in California are definitely worth a visit, I’ve collected a lifetime of unique things to do in California and compiled them in this list for you.

 I hope you discover new things on this list, even if you are a native Californian!
-Have a suggestion for something that didn’t make my list or a question about something on this list?
-Leave it in the comments at the bottom of this post!

-50+ Unique Things to Do in California
+Quick Guide: 5 Most Unique Things to Do in California

 Unique Things To Do in Northern California